massgov/MDO-Standards/README.md

 Use common sense and BE CONSISTENT.

 If you are editing code, take a few minutes to look at the code around you and determine its style.
-If others use spaces around their if clauses, you should, too.
-If their comments have little boxes of stars around them, make your comments have little boxes of stars around them, too.
+If others use spaces around their if clauses, you should too.
+If their comments have little boxes of stars around them, make your comments have little boxes of stars around them.

 The point of having style guidelines is to have a common vocabulary of coding so people can concentrate on what you are saying, rather than on how you are saying it.
 We present global style rules here so people know the vocabulary.
 But local